 Garmin’s sleep score is a lifestyle-oriented metric compatible with a handful of its advanced fitness wearables.

-- Venu 2 series (your sleep score is not a widget, but a glance)
+- Venu 2 and above series (your sleep score is not a widget, but a glance)

 - Descent MK2 series